 Rhoda Scott – Hammond organ

-She studied at Manhattan School of in New York, graduating in 1967 with a first class master’s degree, a grand prize and special mention.
+She studied at Manhattan School of Music in New York, graduating in 1967 with a first class master’s degree, a grand prize and special mention.

 Recommended album: Rhoda Scott in New York (with the Thad Jones/Mel Lewis Orchestra)